Profile Banner

 • AutoPWN-Suite — Widely cited and adopted open-source offensive framework

-• Google Cybersecurity Certificate (v2) — Completed 9-course professional program with 130+ hours of training
+• Google Cybersecurity Professional Certificate V2 — Completed 8-course professional program with 130+ hours of training

 • Research Contributions — Public PoCs and technical articles that support the security community